AdaCore/gnatstudio/docs/users_guide/extending.rst

     However, the second example only has three parameters, because GPS has detected that `self` (the instance of `MyClass`) and the instance of `GPS.Process` are the same in this case.
-Thus it doesn't add an extra parameter (`self` and `process` would have been the same).
+Thus it doesn't dad an extra parameter (`self` and `process` would have been the same).

 .. _Python_FAQ: